Learning rate adaptive stochastic gradient descent optimization methods: numerical simulations for deep learning methods for partial differential equations and convergence analyses: Analysis of the test loss for SGD with constant learning rate

 \subsection{Lower bounds for the probability that the test loss strictly increases}

 The next result, \cref{prop:SGD_constant}, is the main result of this section.
-It shows that the test loss, computed with respect to the random variables $X_{n, -m}$, $m \in \cu{1, 2, \ldots, \fM }$, which are independent of the data used for the training process, increases infinitely many times during the training with probability $1$ (cf.~\cref{eq:to_prove_prop:SGD_constant} below).
+It shows for the considered quadratic optimization problem that the test loss, computed with respect to the random variables $X_{n, -m}$, $m \in \cu{1, 2, \ldots, \fM }$, which are independent of the data used for the training process, increases infinitely many times during the training with probability $1$ (cf.~\cref{eq:to_prove_prop:SGD_constant} below).
 For this we assume that the probability that the test loss increases in a single step starting in the invariant measure is positive (cf.~\cref{eq:assumption_invariant_measure} below).
 This assumption will be verified in \cref{sec:invariant_measure}.
-We note that the distribution of the random variable $ \chi $ (cf.~\cref{eq:definition_of_chi} below) is the invariant measure of the \SGD\ process and in our proof of \cref{prop:SGD_constant} we establish exponential convergence towards this measure in a suitable metric.
-Similar results regarding the invariant distribution of certain \SGD\ type stochastic processes have been obtained in Dieuleveut et al.~\cite{DieuleveutBach2020}.

 \begin{prop}[\SGD\ with constant learning rates] Let $ \fd \in \N $, $ \param \in (0,\infty) $, let $ \fl \colon \R^{ \fd } \times \R^{ \fd } \to \R $ satisfy for all $ \theta, \vartheta \in \R^{ \fd } $ that